British School in Al Khubaira, Abu Dhabi

 Sixty-two percent of students are British, Emiratis account for 12% of the school’s population and 4% are Australian.
 Nearly 10% of students receive some form of learning support.

-The school is praised widely by ADEC for its academic approach, as well as its attainment.
+The school is still praised widely by ADEC for its academic approach, as well as its attainment.
 Standards, teaching, and results are said to be very good, and in some cases outstanding.
 Wider personal development is also praised.
-As with most schools across the UAE, the teaching of Arabic, which is said to have been improving, is singled out as an area for further attention.
+As with most schools across the UAE, the teaching of Arabic, which had been improving, and Islamic Studies, which have not, are singled out areas for further attention.
+They are a significant reason behind the fall in rating.

 The school publishes the results of its external examinations on its rather comprehensive Web site.
 In 2012, the school achieved a 99 percent pass rate for A’ Levels, with 12 percent of examinations resulting in an A*, 36% A* to A, 67 percent an A* to B and 87 percent an A* to C. At GCSE 49.6% received A*-A, 79.0% A*-B and 95.7% A*-C. These are results worth shouting about.